SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 On the next line, you will receive **the total amount of people** as a single integer.

-**Every fourth hour, the employees have a one-hour break** before they start working again.
+**Every fourth hour, the employees will take a one-hour break** before they start working again.

 **Calculate the time needed to answer the questions of all the people** and **print the result in the following format**: